-- · Practising and consolidating learning completed at school; - Extending and developing learning; - Preparing for future learning tasks or Non-Examination Assessments at GCSE; - Developing research skills; - Spending time on more detailed and thorough research; - Providing individual evidence for assessment and evaluation; - Developing skills for planning and organising time; - Providing the opportunity for engaging with parents to support their learning.
+- Practising and consolidating learning completed at school; - Extending and developing learning; - Preparing for future learning tasks or Non-Examination Assessments at GCSE; - Developing research skills; - Spending time on more detailed and thorough research; - Providing individual evidence for assessment and evaluation; - Developing skills for planning and organising time; - Providing the opportunity for engaging with parents to support their learning.

 All students are set homework tasks in a range of curriculum subjects.
-Students are required to record the homework set in their planners and to meet deadlines.
+Homework is recorded on Edulink, so is accessible by students and parents, and there is an expectation that students will meet deadlines.